 Like all insurance plans, your premiums cover the cost of all fees, commissions and charges.
 There should not be any further charges to be paid other than your premium.

-5. You Will Lose Money If You Terminate Your Plan Early
+5. Don’t Terminate Your Plan Early

 An endowment is useful, but make sure you can commit to the entire savings period before you sign up for one.
 Terminating a plan before maturity can result in a loss, especially in the early years.
-Most – if not all – plans give you back a grand total of S$0 if you terminate your plan within the first 2 years.
+Most, if not all, plans give you back a grand total of S$0 if you terminate your plan within the first 2 years.

-If you find yourself temporarily being unable to pay your premiums, you can withdraw from your plan’s flexible account to pay your premiums in the interim.
+If you find yourself temporarily unable to pay your premiums, you can withdraw from your plan’s flexible account to pay your premiums in the interim.
 However, you need to have sufficient funds in your flexible account to do so.